trinerye/visual_analytics_2024/assignment_3/readme.md

 ### Pre-Requisites

-*Please makes sure to install the following requirements before running the script.*
+*Please make sure to install the following requirements before running the script.*

 **Python**: version 3.12.3